johanWallgren/MessingAroundWithSpotify/README.md

 This will create a tibble with data for all songs by the artists in artistList.

-Edit the list for different artist.
+Edit the list to use more or less or different artist.
 The tibble will be saved as artistData.RData.
 Move artistData.RData to folder "App".

 3.